Best Dolphins Betting Lines 2022

-Dolphins AFC Championship Odds with Hill
+Dolphins AFC Championship Odds

-Dolphins to Win AFC Championship (+2000) at Caesars
+Dolphins to Win AFC Championship (+2000)

-Even after adding Hill to the offense, Miami is still outside the AFC playoff picture, according to the odds at Caesars.
-The Dolphins have the 10th-best odds to win the conference in the 2022-23 season, tied with the Patriots at (+2000).
+Even after adding Hill to the offense, Miami is still outside the AFC playoff picture, according to the odds at Fanduel Sportsbook.
+The Dolphins have the ninth-best odds to win the conference, just ahead of the Cleveland Browns (+2100).
+That’s just how deep the AFC is.

 It’ll also be interesting to see how Hill operates in an offense without the all-world talents of Patrick Mahomes and Travis Kelce around him.
 He could certainly still be his dynamic, game-changing self, but it wouldn’t be shocking also to see some frustration if the quarterback play doesn’t live up to his standards.

-Dolphins AFC East Division Odds with Hill
+Dolphins AFC East Winner Odds

-Dolphins to Win the AFC East (+400) at Caesars
+Dolphins to Win AFC East Championship (+450)